 AUM Fee Levels

-In the absence of clear profession-wide data, it is difficult to determine “reasonable” fees for client portfolios.
+Without clear profession-wide data, it is difficult to determine “reasonable” fees for client portfolios.
 1% has been thrown around as an “industry standard,” but is this true for portfolios of all sizes?
 Is it true for ANY size?
 Bob’s survey sought to address this question in the most straightforward possible way: by asking survey respondents to provide us their AUM fee level for client portfolios of different sizes.
-Sabela Capital Markets fees were on average lower than 85% of firms.
+On average, SCM Investment Services fees were lower than 85% of firms.

 Of course, AUM fees are only one component of the total costs.
-There are inherent portfolio costs such as mutual fund expense ratios.
-There are also trading costs, which can be significant especially for conventional investment strategies that attempt to outguess the markets.
+There are inherent portfolio costs, such as mutual fund expense ratios.
+There are also trading costs, which can be significant, especially for conventional investment strategies that attempt to outguess the markets.
 So, are there industry standards for some of these other costs?
-The charts below summarize the total costs distribution for portfolios of different sizes.
-Sabela Capital Markets was on the lower end of the fee spectrum, on average lower than almost 90% of all firms.
-This isn’t too surprising since we construct portfolios using low-cost Dimensional Fund Advisors mutual funds, which are not only consistently ranked among the highest in the industry, but also cost much less than the industry average.
+The charts below summarize the total cost distribution for portfolios of different sizes.
+On average, SCM Investment Services was on the lower end of the fee spectrum than almost 90% of all firms.
+This isn’t surprising since we construct portfolios using low-cost Dimensional Fund Advisors mutual funds, which are consistently ranked among the highest in the industry and cost much less than the industry average.

 Pay attention to your expenses.
-Although you can’t control the markets, you can control how much you pay for access to the markets.
-Higher fees do not guarantee better returns, nor do they provide access to privileged strategies that outperform.
+Although you can’t control the markets, you can control how much you pay for market access.
+Higher fees do not guarantee better returns nor provide access to privileged strategies that outperform.
 Returns simply do not correlate with fees.
 On the contrary, research and real-world evidence have shown it’s actually lower costs that can help improve your odds of investment success in the long term.

 Results assume a 10% average annual return and a 2.0% annual expense ratio.
 The results are hypothetical and do not represent any particular mutual fund.
 Source: personal.vanguard.com.